jerowe/BioX-Workflow/README.md

 Please check out the full Usage Docs at [BioX::Workflow::Usage](https://metacpan.org/pod/BioX::Workflow::Usage)

+Alternately, check out the github pages at [http://jerowe.github.io/BioX-Workflow-Docs/showcase.html](http://jerowe.github.io/BioX-Workflow-Docs/showcase.html).
+This format may be easier to read.

 # In Code Documenation

 You shouldn't really need to look here unless you have some reason to do some serious hacking.